LLMs Judging LLMs: A Simplex Perspective: EXPERIMENTS

-To evaluate judge adjudication methods, we designed a unified two-stage protocol.
+We use a two-stage protocol to compare ranking methods.
 First, LLM judges evaluate candidates without access to ground truth, mirroring real-world usage.
-Second, we generate ground truth scores for each answer by comparing against the correct multiple choice answer on verifiable tasks and obtaining human-assigned scores for human-judged tasks.
-For semi-verifiable tasks, we rescore each candidate's answer by providing the LLM judge the provided reference answer.

-We compare our Bayesian adjudication framework against established baselines: single judge scoring, averaging scores from multiple judges (i.e., LLM judges as a jury), bootstrap confidence intervals \citep{Xie2009-wv}, and Bradley-Terry pairwise comparison models \citep{Rao1967-fv}.
-For the Bayesian inference procedure, we report results with and without adjustment for self-scoring to examine the impact of potential self-preference bias on rankings and uncertainty estimates.
-Bayesian inference was implemented using Stan \citep{Stan_Development_Team2021-id} and is extremely fast (less than a minute on a normal laptop).
-For GPQA, MMLU Pro, and Omni-MATH, we considered 19 contemporary models as candidates, including Claude, GPT, Gemini, Llama, Mistral, and Qwen variants.
-Their answers were then judged by Claude 3.5 Haiku and GPT-4o mini.
-We chose these relatively weaker judges to demonstrate that the Bayesian approach remains robust even with less capable evaluators.
-For MTBench and TLDR, we utilize their existing candidates and judges.
-Complete candidate and judge lists are available in the Appendix.
+Second, we generate ground-truth scores for each answer by comparing against the correct multiple-choice answer on verifiable tasks and obtaining human-assigned scores for human-judged tasks.
+For semi-verifiable tasks, we rescore each candidate's answer by providing the LLM judge with the provided reference answer.
+For GPQA, MMLU Pro, and Omni-MATH, we evaluated 19 contemporary models including Claude, GPT, Gemini, Llama, Mistral, and Qwen variants, with Claude 3.5 Haiku and GPT-4o mini serving as judges.
+These judges were deliberately selected to assess the performance of ranking methods when the judges are imperfect.
+For MTBench and SummEval, we utilize their existing candidates and judges.

-Performance was evaluated in terms of Spearman correlation with the ground truth rankings and coverage rates of 95\% credible/confidence intervals (averaged across candidates).
-Because Section~\ref{sec:geometry} highlighted the importance of judge constancy, all analyses are stratified by task characteristics (e.g., GPQA's undergraduate/graduate/post graduate question levels) to maintain approximate constancy within strata.
-Additional experiment and implementation details can be found in the Appendix.

-Bayesian ranking estimates achieve higher correlations and substantially better coverage than comparator methods (Table~\ref{tab:binary_results}).
-This is true across all datasets and even different settings of the Bayesian model, illustrating the robustness of the approach.
-The jump in correlation was highest in GPQA, which is perhaps unsurprising: GPQA was designed to be a difficult dataset, so judge quality is lower in this dataset and rank uncertainty is higher.
-This is in contrast to datasets like MTBench, where the candidates are so easy to distinguish that the choice of method is less important.
-That said, because there was evidence of self-preference in MTBench (see Appendix), the adjustment for self-preference was necessary to get perfect correlation with the truth.

-To better understand ranking identifiability, we visualized results from the Bayesian framework, which revealed the following: